-If you are after proper T-SQL Age calculation or Function then the below post might help you.
+If you are after accurate way to calculate Age using T-SQL then the below post might help you.

 Below are questions that I try to answer in this post:

 T-SQL Date of birth to Age

 - There are many example on the web of inaccurate calculation of age or date of birth.
 Some of them calculate it without taking into consideration month and day of month.
 Here is a link to one of these pages T-SQL Age (inaccurate) which tries to calculate age by dividing it by 365.25.

 Sometimes you might be after just a way to calculate difference in years and below is an example that you can use:

 SELECT DATEDIFF(Year,'1983-08-19',GETDATE()) AS AGE -- THIS IS DIFFERENCE IN YEARS

 But more ofter you want to calculate precise age and not accurate in 99% of cases but accurate in 100% of cases and below is how you can do that.